GaneshVarma1/Portfolio-v2/README.md

-# Vite + React Portfolio
+# Next.js Portfolio

-A personal portfolio website built with Vite and React.
-Showcase your projects, skills, and experience in a fast and modern web application.
+A modern personal portfolio website built with Next.js 14.
+Showcase your projects, skills, and experience in a fast, SEO-friendly, and modern web application.

 ## Table of Contents
 - [Features](#features)